Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-validate-axialunar.md

 [AXIALunar forum](https://forum.axialunar.network/) or in the [AXIALunar Validator chat](https://riot.im/app/#/room/#AXIALunarValidatorLounge:AXIA.builders).

-## Thousand Validators Programme
+## Validators Programme

-The Thousand Validators Programme is a joint initiative by AXIA Foundation and AXIA Technologies to provide support for community validators.
+The Validators Programme is a joint initiative by AXIA Foundation and AXIA Technologies to provide support for community validators.
 If you are interested in applying for the programme, you can find more information [on the wiki page](../../general/thousand-validators.md).